 Treatment Options for Conductive Hearing Loss

-In most cases, routine surgery and medications are able to reverse these causes.
+In most cases, routine surgery and medications can reverse these causes.
 Medications will treat conductive hearing loss caused by inflammation in most cases.
-Other causes might require clearing wax from the ear canal, the insertion of tubes to drain off fluid, repair of the eardrum or repair of damaged bone structures of the middle ear.
+Other causes might require clearing wax from the ear canal, the insertion of tubes to drain off fluid, repair of the eardrum, or repair of damaged bone structures of the middle ear.
 A more advanced form of surgery includes a cochlear implant, bypassing the damaged structures in the middle and inner ear.
 Another option for chronic conductive hearing loss is the use of hearing aids, which amplify sounds and improve sound transmission throughout the auditory process.

 Conductive hearing loss results from some form of obstruction, which prevents sound waves from completing their journey from the outer ear to the brain.
 Symptom identification and testing allow patients to identify the source of their hearing loss and obtain the necessary treatment to improve their hearing or eliminate its cause.